Chen4549/HandTracking/README.md

     output_dir = 'segmented_frames' #Output folder
 ```
 Above is the variable need to be adjusted:
--"sam2_checkpoint" is the path to the weight.
+- "sam2_checkpoint" is the path to the weight.
--"mdoel_cfg" is the model config which is under the folder 'configs/sam2.1'.
+- "mdoel_cfg" is the model config which is under the folder 'configs/sam2.1'.
--"video_dir" is the directory that contains all the frames.
+- "video_dir" is the directory that contains all the frames.
--"point_dict" is the coordinate of the 'clicks' for both positive and negative clicks.
+- "point_dict" is the coordinate of the 'clicks' for both positive and negative clicks.
--"output_dir" is the desired output path, where it will save the segmented frame for the video.
+- "output_dir" is the desired output path, where it will save the segmented frame for the video.